sevenecks/moo-package-manager/README.md

 You have created a package repository.
 This package repository will not be available to any MOO Package Manager by default and will need to be added by anyone who wishes to download packages from your repository.

 ### Adding Package Repositories
-By default the only package repository the MOO Package Manager has, point's to this Github Repo, and is registered as `Slither's MOO Packages`.
-These are trusted packages.
+By default the only package repository the MOO Package Manager has point's to this Github Repo, and is registered as `Slither's MOO Packages`..

-If you would like to add another package repository, you can register that repository with your MOO Package Manager by executing:
+If you would like to add another package repository to your MOO Package Manager, you can register that repository by executing:

 ```
 ;$mpm:register_package_repository(name, url);